hakhan-conga/S3HttpClientApi/README.md

 ## Isssue : S3 Response time is higher.
 We created an application that will retrieve S3 data in parallel from the S3 bucket.
 While doing performance testing, we found that for a single file fetch.
-* When we call the same API in a loop (without delay) then the response time is around 20-30ms.
+1 When we call the  API in a loop with different Ids (without delay) then the response time is around 20-30ms.
     * We observed that when the response time is 20-30ms, HttpSocket is still open.
-    * Request skipped the DNS lookup and socket handshaking steps.
+    * DNS lookup and socket handshaking steps were skipped when these requests were observed .

-* When we call API randomly (without loop) within 10 seconds, results will be either of the following
+2 When we call the same API randomly within a delay of 10 seconds, results were be one of the following
     1. 30ms-80ms mostly.
     1. 100+ms sometimes

-* When we call API with an interval of more then 10-20 seconds S3 will take 100ms to 200ms to send response back.
+3 When we call the API with an interval of more then 10-20 seconds, S3 will take 100ms to 200ms to send response back.

 We also checked with S3 logs and found that it sends response in 20ms to 80ms but in actual scenarios it takes more time.
 Please check image/logs for more information.